 Included in this download:

-- Simple and fun ideas for your little one
+- Simple and fun ideas for your little one – just like having a lesson plan for your child

 More details included below.